How is Zeffy free?

 • Define a beneficial agreement that outlines the responsibilities and expectations of both parties.
 When reaching an agreement, try to be flexible and open to their needs or suggestions.

-• Once you secure the donations, acknowledge and appreciate their support by thanking them.
+• Once you secure the corporate donations, acknowledge and appreciate their support by thanking them.

-A leading form of corporate giving, a volunteer grant program is offered by businesses of all sizes and industries.
+A leading form of corporate donations, businesses of all sizes and industries offer a volunteer grant program.

 Under this, employers offer monetary grants to charities where their employees volunteer regularly.
 The amount provided depends on the number of hours spent volunteering.